Wireless Speakers for Surround Sound? Don’t Ask, it’s a Mess

 Reinventing the Home Theater Wheel?

-All that said, anyone seriously considering a WiSA setup may want to entirely re-evaluate their system requirements.
+Anyone seriously considering a WiSA setup may want to entirely re-evaluate their system requirements.
 For instance, since the speakers are active, a traditional multichannel home theater receiver is not needed.
-Indeed, you don’t even need an A/V preamp-processor, if the current WiSA transmitters on the market are any indication.
-Why not?
-Because the $400 Klipsch RP-Hub1 WiSA Control Center has 4 HDMI inputs, two digital inputs, an analog input, and one HDMI output.
-The supplied remote control does source selection and volume adjustments.
-No tone controls, but another transmitter from a company called Axiim offers system EQ.
+Indeed, you don’t even need an A/V preamp-processor.

-Thus, you could plug all your source components into something like the Klipsch Hub, which sends a video signal to your TV via HDMI, and wireless audio to your full compliment of active Klipsch WiSA speakers.
+With a WiSA system, you plug all your source components into something like the Axiim Media Center hub, which sends a video signal to your TV via HDMI, and wireless audio to your full complement of active WiSA speakers.
 As mentioned, the speakers’ built-in amplifiers are economical – less than $100 per speaker.
-So theoretically, with $400 for the Hub and $100 per amplifier channel, you could have a basic 5.1 or 7.1 WiSA surround sound system for about the price of traditional AVR receiver in the $1000-1200 range, plus the cost of what otherwise would be traditional wired Klipsch speakers.
-The tradeoff is that such a system would lose AVR-standard features such as auto-calibration, secondary zones and streaming capability (although that could easily be added by an outboard component).
-You’d have to give up Atmos, too – active in-ceiling speakers?
-Dream on.
+So theoretically, with $1200 for the Hub and $100 per amplifier channel, you could have a basic 5.1 or 7.1 WiSA surround sound system for about the price of traditional AVR receiver in the $1800-2000 range, plus the cost of what otherwise would be traditional wired speakers.

-And it should be noted, that in addition to Klipsch, neither Axiim nor Bang & Olufsen publish noise specs for their WiSA offerings.
-Needless to say, I’m not as optimistic about the platform as my college Matthew Poes.
+And it should be noted that neither Klipsch, Axiim nor Bang & Olufsen publish noise specs for their WiSA offerings (they’re in good company, as no other WiSA vendor does either).
+Needless to say, I’m not as optimistic about the platform as my colleague Matthew Poes.

 But ultimately none of this probably matters.
-As of this writing you can count the number of WiSA vendors on one hand with fingers left over, which is a pretty sad showing considering how many years it’s been around.
+As of this writing you can count the number of WiSA vendors on two hands with fingers left over, which is a pretty sad showing considering how many years it’s been around.
 Thus WiSA essentially appears to be dead in the water.

 So there you have it.
 As you can see, wireless surround sound is not a pretty picture, anyway you cut it.
 And really, even if you are lucky enough to get away with going the cheapest route (Bluetooth), by the time you spring for a transmitter / receiver rig and a suitable remote amplifier, you could probably hire someone to run wiring to your back speakers.
 Or, you could save money by doing the wiring yourself.